At McCarthy Durie Lawyers, our experienced family lawyers can assist you with preparing and filing your divorce.

 - Joint Application for Divorce.

-The Application form is the same however, there are different obligations required of you y the Court depending on which Application you file.
+The Application form is the same for both types; however, the Court imposes different obligations depending on which application is filed.

 What if I am unable to serve the Application for Divorce